nand0san/binpan_studio/README.md

 Google Colab
 -------------------------------

 Google Colab is not available for the Binance API.
-Maybe Colab's IPs are restricted in the binance API.
+Maybe Colab's IPs are restricted in the Binance servers.
 ```
 BinanceAPIException: APIError(code=0): Service unavailable from a restricted location according to 'b.
 Eligibility' in https://www.binance.com/en/terms.
 Please contact customer service if you believe you received this message in error.
 ```